Traci Sorell: Personal lifestyle

 Sorell has spent much of her life living within the Cherokee Nation tribe's reservation in northeastern Oklahoma and currently resides with her family by Fort Gibson Lake.
 Her mother's family has lived in the area since 1838 when Cherokee people were removed from their homelands.
 She has a younger brother and sister.

 As a child, Sorell learned about her ancestors from her grandmother, fishing with her family, and caring for animals and the land.
 She also enjoyed reading, singing, and performing in theater productions.

 When Sorell was a teenager, she and her family moved to Southern California, and she became the first person in her family to graduate from college.
 Her mother, sister, and brother later received degrees as well.

 Sorell's second language is Spanish, though she is learning the Cherokee language.

 Education

-Sorell majored in Native American Studies and minored in Ethnic Studies at the University of California, Berkeley graduating with a Bachelor Arts in 1994.
-During her time at Cal-Berkeley, Sorell lived in Madrid and taught English and Spanish to children and adults.
+Sorell majored in Native American Studies and minored in Ethnic Studies at the University of California, Berkeley graduating with a Bachelor of Arts in 1994.
+During her time at Berkeley, Sorell lived in Madrid and taught English and Spanish to children and adults.

 In 1996, she received a Master of Arts from the University of Arizona, where she studied American Indian Studies with a concentration in Federal Indian Law & Policy.

 Later, Sorell returned to school and received a Juris Doctor degree from the University of Wisconsin Law School in 2001.